 When we update your payments, you may get a debt.
 If this happens, we’ll start collecting the overpayment straight away.
 We can also use tax refunds to recover debts.

 We’ll send you a letter if your FTB changes because of changes to your child support assessment.
-If you have any questions, call us on the Child Support enquiries line.
+If you have any questions, call us on the Child support enquiry line.

 Read about child support and Family Tax Benefit.